 Have We Reached “Peak” Media?

-So, what can we expect going forward into the ’20s?
-I foresee the next decade as another “roaring ’20s” but in an altogether different way.
+So, what can we expect heading into the ’20s?
+I foresee the next decade as another “Roaring ’20s” but in an altogether different way.
 As someone who has been doing this kind of work for more than 20 years, I don’t believe the fever pitch and rapid pace of how the media is operating and how people are consuming it can be sustained.
 That’s the kind of peak media I think we’ve reached.
 People are ready for a more thoughtful analysis of issues.
 They are ready for less vitriol.
 They are ready for common ground.
 Perhaps what’s going to “roar” in these ’20s is our collective voice, rallying us all to come together again.
 The media will have a lot to say about whether we can.